paulbrodersen/netgraph/docs/source/sphinx_gallery_output/plot_05_node_and_edge_artist_customisation.rst

 - :code:`edge_zorder` : node zorder; artists with higher z-order occlude artists with lower z-order
 - :code:`arrows` : boolean flag that turn the drawing of arrow heads on or off

-All node and edge artist properties can be specified in three ways:
+Most node and edge artist properties can be specified in three ways:

 ..
 GENERATED FROM PYTHON SOURCE LINES 34-35